Amazon Seller Central Ultimate Guide

 source: Digital Commerce 360

 One of the most important advantages of selling on Amazon is the fantastic possibility to sell directly on the world’s largest marketplace, reaching millions of shoppers.
-The company has millions of Prime members, so there is no way people will not find the products advertised on the platform.
+The company has millions of Prime members.
+There is no way people will not find the products advertised on the platform.
 Amazon also has an established name that people trust, so even if a seller is unknown, merchandising via this marketplace will evoke confidence in their products.

 Long story short, to build a business quickly, the best thing to do is sell on Amazon.
 Let’s review the step-by-step process to sell on Amazon.

-To create an account on Amazon Seller Central, newbies have to head to https://services.amazon.com.
+To create an account on Amazon, newbies have to head to Amazon Seller Central account setup page.
 This is where they will have to undergo a quick registration process.

 Amazon seller sign up occurs when a new member clicks on the “Sign up” button.
 Then the marketplace redirects a new user to the professional Amazon seller registration page.
 If they wish to create an individual account, they should scroll down and click the “See Pricing” link (located right beneath the “Make Money” header).